Does your spouse or bed partner keep you up at night with snoring and sleep apnea San Antonio?

 A contemporary two-phase surgical approach for OSAS treatment has been developed to limit over operating and to decrease risks of surgery.
 It is important to note that if this phased protocol is used the patient and referring physician must understand that both phases may be necessary.
 The protocol was not intended to be a single phase protocol.
 A polysomnogram is necessary after phase one (3-6 months).
 If the patient is controlled no further treatment is needed.
 If incompletely treated then phase two is appropriate.

 The first phase is the most conservative approach and addresses palatal and tongue base obstruction without movement of the jaw or teeth.
-Learn more at Sleep Surgery at Texas Facial Plastic Surgery and ENT.
+Learn more at Sleep Surgery at Texas Center for Facial Plastic and Laser Surgery.
 It should be emphasized that improved surgical success is dependent upon optimizing the soft-tissue or primarily phase I protocol prior to beginning phase II.

 Patients who have had incomplete response or failed to respond to phase I intervention may be considered for a phase II operation or maxillomandibular advancement (MMA).
 The MMA advances the midface and provides more room for the tongue.
 Additionally, the saggital split osteotomy of the mandible places additional tension on the tongue-hyoid complex.